- Oil & Chemical

 Compressed-Gas Cylinder Recertification

 World government regulators are mandating stricter testing regimes for transportable compressed gas tubes and responsible major gas suppliers are showing due diligence in jurisdictions where their governments have not stepped in.
 In most jurisdictions, tubes and cylinders are required to be removed from their chassis or frame to undergo a 5-year hydrotest.
 Pneumatic on-the-trailer or in-situ acoustic emission testing recertifies the tubes for 5 years without having to dismantle the tubes from the trailer.
+The trailers can be recertificated for 10 years if the acoustic emission testing is performed on tubes while they are on ground.

 - Tubes can be tested anywhere there is a means for pressurizing the tubes to 110% of their normal fill pressure.